-Supv Farnsworth stated: The last is the contact.
+Supv.
+Farnsworth stated: The last is the contact.
 Mr. Koncar's name is repeated.

-Supv Kassel stated: That was intentional; we requested it so that employees do not have to search through the entire document to find out how to contact Mr. Koncar.
+Supv.
+Kassel stated: That was intentional; we requested it so the employees do not have to search through the entire document to find out how to contact Mr. Koncar.

-Supv Farnsworth stated: I am of the opposite mindset in that all it takes is once, and where I would put it is on the very back page.
+Supv.
+Farnsworth stated: I am of the opposite mindset and I would put it on the very back page.

-Supv Berube stated: You have to remember the guys we are hiring are not engineers like you.
+Supv.
+Berube stated: You have to remember the guys we are hiring are not engineers like you.

-Supv Farnsworth stated: They are being handed a handbook, it has a front cover, and on the back cover is all the contact information.
+Supv.
+Farnsworth stated: They are being given a handbook, it has a front cover, and on the back cover is all the contact information.
 It does not take a brain surgeon to figure that out.

-Supv Bokunic stated: I would put it there too.
+Supv.
+Bokunic stated: I would put it there too.

-Supv Kassel stated: I am fine with leaving it where it is and adding it there.
+Supv.
+Kassel stated: I am fine with leaving it where it is and adding it there.

-Supv Berube stated: When the District Manager changes, you change it globally with the new District Manager's name and any phone number changes.
+Supv.
+Berube stated: When the District Manager changes you change it globally with the new District Manager's name and any phone number changes.

-Mr. Koncar stated: Once it is in final form, I will be meeting with the employees to go over it with them.
-One of the forms will be that they have looked at the book, understand what is in there, they sign the form, and it goes in their file.
+Mr. Koncar stated: Once it is in final form I will be meeting with the employees to go over it with them.
+One of the forms will be that they have looked at the book, understand what is in there, they sign the form and it goes in their file.

-Supv Berube stated: If you remember the last discussion, it was that there was no structure, or easily definable spot, where, if an employee has a problem, he knows where to go.
+Supv.
+Berube stated: If you remember the last discussion, it was that there was no structure or an easily definable spot where if an employee has a problem where does he go.
 Our reaction to that was put it in everywhere so it is easy to find no matter where they are at.
 We are going to leave it the way it is and add it to the back cover.

-Supv Farnsworth stated: What I provided is just a sample; you can make it however you want.
+Supv.
+Farnsworth stated: What I provided is just a sample, you can make it however you want.

-Supv Kassel stated: I am still not comfortable with not having a range so our wages are not too low or too high and so that the employees understand coming in they are never going to earn more than this.
-If they push for an unreasonable raise, it is grounds for them being gone.
-At least they are coming in understanding that they have the potential to grow in the position to a certain extent.
-If we end up not putting any kind of ceiling on then we need to take a reference out of the handbook that refers to pay scale.
+Supv.
+Kassel stated: I am still not comfortable with not having a range so our wages are not too low or too high and so that the employees understand coming in they are never going to earn more than this.
+If they push for an unreasonable raise it is grounds for they are gone, at least they are coming on understanding that they have the potential to grow in the position to a certain extent.
+If we end up not putting any kind of ceiling on then, we need to take a reference out of the handbook that refers to pay scale.